RayFungHK/Razy/readme.md

 | __onPreload(): bool  |Trigger when the module has returned false in `__onValidate()`.
 Return false to refuse to enter routing stage.
 | __onInit(): bool     |Trigger when all modules are validated, return false to mark the module as unloaded
 | __onReady(): void    |When all modules are loaded, API and Event will enable and all the modules will be triggered once.
+| __onDispatch(): void |Trigger all the modules that not routed in when the application has routed successfully
 | __onRoute(): bool    |Only trigger when the module route is matched with the URL query, return false to refuse the matching.
 | __onAPICall(): bool  |Only trigger when the module's API is called, return false to refuse the API.
 | __onTrigger(): bool  |Only trigger when the module's listening event is called, return false to refuse the event trigger.